Stratio/crossdata/_doc/InMemory-Connector-Development-Tutorial.md

     }
 ```

-Then, we should define how are we going to establish the connections with the given datastores.
+Then, we should define how to establish the connections with the given datastores.
 This is done in the
 connect and close methods.

 ```java